 There are a lot of questions about access to treatment.
 Having spoken to patients, we have compiled and answered the most commonly asked questions below.

 We are also working hard to produce information about the impact of coronavirus (COVID-19) on specific lung cancer treatments.
-We have completed our guide to lung surgery and coronavirus and are now working on information relating to chemotherapy, radiotherapy, targeted therapy and immunotherapy.
+We have completed our guide to lung surgery and coronavirus, chemotherapy and coronavirus and targeted therapy and coronavirus.
+We are now working on information relating to radiotherapy and immunotherapy.
 As soon as this information is available, we will add links to it here:

 I am currently receiving treatment – how will the virus impact me?